RebeccaFlach/covid-modeling/reports/draft_report.md

 ## Methodology

-Supermarkets remained operational during the 2020 COVID-19 pandemic, unlike many other businesses under lockdowns.
-Due to their indoor congregation, they pose a significant risk for COVID transmission.
-Hence, ensuring safe shopping environments is crucial.
-Models analyzing customer behavior and virus spread aid in estimating infection risks and evaluating interventions.
-In the study we replicated, the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model.
+In the study we replicated [1], the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model.

 #### Store Graph